There’s touch technology all over the market these days, but you don’t have to pay a lot of money for a stylus!

 Our crafty therapists have created this guide to show you how to make a stylus for pennies.

 * Where to get conductive foam – Free from us!
 Stop by the TechACCESS office to pick up a free piece of conductive foam.
-No appointment needed.
-You could also ask your local computer supply store because most sensitive electronics are packed in conductive foam.
+No appointment is needed, but please call to be sure we have some in stock.
+Conductive foam can also be purchased through Amazon!

 Start by removing the innards of the highlighter.
 Using pliers remove the tip, and the felt ink well by removing the end plug of the highlighter.